Pakistani cricket team in Ireland in 2018: Background

 Pakistan's last international fixtures before the Test match was a three-match Twenty20 International (T20I) series against the West Indies in Karachi in April 2018.
 Pakistan won the series 3–0.
 Pakistan's last Test match fixtures were against Sri Lanka, in the United Arab Emirates, in September and October 2017.
 Sri Lanka won both matches.
 Ireland had played in the 2018 Cricket World Cup Qualifier in Zimbabwe in March 2018.
 They finished the tournament in fifth place, from the ten teams that took part, failing to qualify for the 2019 Cricket World Cup.

-Ahead of the Test match, Ireland's captain, William Porterfield, said he that he was hoping local conditions would help his side, adding that subcontinental teams take some time to adjust.
+Ahead of the Test match, Ireland's captain, William Porterfield, said that he was hoping local conditions would help his side, adding that subcontinental teams take some time to adjust.
 Pakistan's captain, Sarfaraz Ahmed, said that the team was really looking forward to playing against Ireland and was confident his young side would perform well in difficult conditions.
 Sarfraz later went on to say that "it is a big honour for me and my team to play this historic Test match" and that the team was ready to play.
 At a press conference the day before the match, Porterfield said that "a lot of people have devoted a lot of their lives to make this happen" and that "it is going to be a pretty special occasion".